Last updated June 2026

 Who operates the Tot Town Railway?

-The railway is within Kowhai Park on Anzac Parade, Whanganui East.
-The station and boarding area are signposted from the main park entrance.
+It is situated within Kowhai Park on Anzac Parade in Whanganui East.
+The station area is signposted from the main park entrance.

-Is the Tot Town Railway suitable for toddlers?
+Is the Tot Town Railway suitable for young children?